Migrating from ngx-formly to ng-forge

 ],

-};The package layout matches one-for-one: @ngx-formly/material ↔ @ng-forge/dynamic-forms-material, and so on for Bootstrap, PrimeNG, and Ionic.
+};The package layout matches one-for-one: @ngx-formly/material maps to @ng-forge/dynamic-forms-material, and so on for Bootstrap, PrimeNG, and Ionic.

 Your first form